-CO No. Expected Course Outcomes At the end of the course, the students will be able to: CL 1 Classify pesticides, understand their utility, and assess their potential impact on food safety and human health and LD50 values U 2 Understand the biochemical effects of pesticides, their persistence, bioaccumulation, and biomagnification, with a focus on specific pesticide groups.
+CO Expected Course Outcomes CL No. At the end of the course, the students will be able to : 1 Classify pesticides, understand their utility, and assess their potential impact on food safety and human health and LD50 values U 2 Understand the biochemical effects of pesticides, their persistence, bioaccumulation, and biomagnification, with a focus on specific pesticide groups.
 U 3 Apply instrumental techniques, including spectrometry, chromatography, and residue analysis, to detect and quantify pesticides in various commodities.
 Ap 4 Analysis of pesticides residue covering steps such as cleanup, concentration (evaporation), and analysis.
-The course emphasizes assessing the extent of pesticide residues in various commodities.
-Ap
+The course emphasizes assessing the extent of pesticide residues in various commodities. Ар to or the second

-CL: Cognitive Levels (R-Remember; U-Understanding; Ap-Apply; An-Analyze; E-Evaluate; C-Create).
+CL: Cognitive Levels (R-Remember; U-Understanding; Ap-Apply; An-Analyze; E Evaluate; C-Create).